kijai/ComfyUI-LuminaWrapper/README.md

 # WORK IN PROGRESS

+# Installation
+- Clone this repo into `custom_nodes` folder.
+- Install dependencies: `pip install -r requirements.txt` or if you use the portable install, run this in ComfyUI_windows_portable -folder:

+  `python_embeded\python.exe -m pip install -r ComfyUI\custom_nodes\ComfyUI-LuminaWrapper\requirements.txt`

 ## Note: Sampling is slow without `flash_attn` !

 For Linux users this doesn't mean anything but `pip install flash_attn`.